Physical Activity Resources

 - Create a school policy to ensure that physical activity is never used or taken away as a punishment; instead, consider using it as a reward (such as an extra recess or more DPA).

-- Be an active role model by walking or biking to school, being active during lunch, recesses, or breaks.
+- Be an active role model AND improve your physical and mental wellbeing!
+Walk or bike to school, be active during lunch, recesses, or incorporate movement into your lessons.
+Follow the Canadian 24-Hour Movement Guidelines for Adults.

 - Ask students for their opinions on ways to get students and staff more active at school.

-- Have students identify free/low cost physical activity opportunities around the school and where they live including parks, trails, and recreation facilities.
+- Have students identify free/low-cost physical activity opportunities around the school and where they live including parks, trails, and recreation facilities.

-- Access peer-led recess program resources for interested students: PHE Canada endorsed Recess Project Changemaker’s Guide, Playground Activity Leaders in School (PALs)* (French resources also available), Playocracy LEAD Recess, Recess Guardians
+- Access peer-led recess program resources for interested students: PHE Canada endorsed Recess Project Changemaker’s Guide, Playground Activity Leaders in School (PALs)* (French resources also available), Playocracy LEAD Recess, Recess Guardians.

 - Add naturalized playground elements, where feasible.